COVID-19 Resources for Families

 Wellbeing Award for Schools

 Our Wellbeing Club meets every week under Miss Kolassa's guidance.
-They partake in a range of activities to support their wellbeing including mindfulness colouring, origami, movement and board games.
+They participate in a range of activities to support their wellbeing including mindfulness colouring, origami, movement and board games.

 You're Never Too Young To Talk Mental Health